 OMCC is committed to bettering the lives of the Dalits (the Untouchables) and the oppressed castes of India.

 Through the financial efforts of Women With A Cause, the Economic Training Center was established.
-This center houses the Lydia Project, which is the company that produces beautiful one-of-a-kind clothing, jewelry, and tote bags.
+This center housed the Lydia Project, which is a company that produces beautiful one-of-a-kind clothing, jewelry, and tote bags.
 The sale of these products provides income for the women.
-After the women have completed a course of study in the area of pattern making and sewing, they may stay at the Lydia Center and help teach others.
-They may also seek employment at a factory or establish their own sewing business.
+After the women had completed a course of study in the area of pattern making and sewing, they were allowed to stay at the Lydia Center and help teach others.
+They were also encouraged to seek employment at a factory or establish their own sewing business.

-Part of the program entails teaching the women how to budget their income and form Self-Help Empowerment groups.
-These small organizations do micro lending in their communities.
+Part of the program entailed teaching the women how to budget their income and form Self-Help Empowerment groups.
+These small organizations offered micro loans in their communities.

-In addition to training women, the center also provides education to their children.
-This education will enable the next generation to obtain good-paying jobs in their communities.
+In addition to training women, the center also provided education to their children.
+This education enabled the next generation to obtain good-paying jobs in their communities.